grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 Hemi shrugged.
 "10, 20 minutes maybe?"

-Percy took her pack of cigarillos from the wall and put one to her lips and lit it.
+Percy took her pack of cheroots from the wall and put one to her lips and lit it.
 She smoked it rapidly, repeatedly raising and lowering the hand that held it.
 She put her other hand up and tightly wrapped it in the hanging leather strap.
 She never looked away from the depth-under-keel gauge --- willing it to climb.

 Bastian took one hand off the stainless dive plane control wheel at a time and wiped the moisture of his palms on his pants.
 Hemi patted his shoulder with a heavy hand.